The Importance of Branding

 The packaging you choose to use plays a crucial role in this.

-Main print and branding options
+The main print and branding methods available

 It may be that you are budget offering.
 It may be that you are pushing yourself as the eco-friendly option.
 The retro choice.
 The tried and trusted brand.
-Even the futuristic cutting edge option.
+Even the futuristic, cutting-edge option.

-Regardless of how you see your brand and products – and more importantly how you want the public and target customers to see it – your packaging plays an important role.
+Regardless of how you see your brand and products – and more importantly, how you want the public and target customers to see it – your packaging plays an important role.

-As a summary, these are as follows:
+In summary, these are as follows:

 - Bold colours